-Substance abuse withdrawal is something many using this drug worry about, as the withdrawal from percocet symptoms can be quite severe.
+Substance abuse and percocet withdrawal is something many using this drug worry about, as the withdrawal from percocet symptoms can be quite severe.

 Just how bad they are is dependent on how long a person has been taking the drug and how much of it they have been taking each day.
 Anyone who has been taking this medication regularly for more than a few weeks is likely going to experience withdrawal symptoms.